kornfeldm/StatesVisited/README.md

 		* CSV (ALT+S)
 	* Quit Application (CTRL+Q)

-Some functionality of the application can be seen in the screenshots below:
+Much functionality of the application can be seen in the screenshots below:

 ![Main Window](Screenshots/MainWindow.PNG)